Information for parents and whānau

-You can also contact us during work hours by phone, email, or come and see us on campus in Wellington or in our Auckland office.
-We offer one on one course planning appointments, as well as campus tours and the opportunity to check out our halls of residence throughout the year.
+You can also contact us during work hours by phone and email, or come and see us on campus in Wellington or in our Auckland office.
+We offer campus tours, one-on-one course planning appointments, and the opportunity to check out our halls of residence throughout the year.

 Help them choose—but let them decide

 Motivation is critical to study success, so you need to let your daughter or son make up their own mind about what to study.
 Help them think about their skills, interests and career goals to support their decision-making.
 If they’re not sure about their future direction, encourage them to plan their first year carefully to keep their options open.

 It’s okay for students to change their mind about their course of study in the first year, and make changes to their courses or majors.
 In many cases they won’t take any extra time to complete their studies.

 The application process